canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 #### Copyright

-License and copyright are two separate things.
-In some cases the license may grant additional rights to the copyright holder(s).
+Licence and copyright are two separate things.
+In some cases the licence may grant additional rights to the copyright holder(s).
 Work done by Government of Canada employees during work hours is Copyright (c) Crown Copyright, Government of Canada.

 ### Using open source software